 Ashover Family Farm, North East Derbyshire

-Ashover Family Farm is probably halfway between Chesterfield and Matlock has become a popular place to visit for pumpkin picking in the autumn, tulips in the spring and sunflowers in the summer.
+Ashover Family Farm was one of the first places to offer PYO flower fields.
+It’s located probably halfway between Chesterfield and Matlock has become a popular place to visit for pumpkin picking in the autumn, tulips in the spring and sunflowers in the summer.

 Sunflower Field

-PYO sunflowers are expected to open soon and be open throughout August – when it is hoped there will be half a million sunflowers to enjoy!
+PYO sunflowers are available at Ashover Family Farm every August – when it is hoped there will be half a million sunflowers to enjoy!
 There will also be a maize maze and catering.
 Eastwood Lane, Ashover, S45 0BD.

 Tulips at Ashover Family Farm

-Plenty of parking (be aware the field can get quite muddy – wellies recommended!).
-Light refreshments available and there is a toilet.
+There is plenty of free parking (be aware the field can get quite muddy – wellies recommended if it’s been raining!).
 No booking required.
 Cash and card payments welcome.
 Dogs on leads allowed but obviously clean up after your pets.
 Children must be accompanied by an adult at all times.
+There is an accessible toilet on site.
+See social media for updates.

 Village Sunflowers (at Village Pumpkins), Barlow near Chesterfield